Ibrahim Zeid Keilani: Islamic Action Front

 In 2000, the Jordanian government tried to introduce Saturday as a second rest-day of the week.
 Keilani, as leader of the Islamic Action Front's Sharia Ulema Committee opposed this.
 Keilani said that Saturday was the day off of Jordan's enemy, Israel, and that by implementing the measure the Jordanian government would be acting treacherously.
 As leader of the committee Keilani defended the practice of honor killings.
 During the celebration of the Jordanian Independence Day on 25 May 2001 the Jordanian Muslim Brotherhood boycotted the official celebrations for the first time.
 Instead, they launched protests in which they voiced their support for Palestine and protest against Jordanian ties with Israel.
 Keilani was one of the main speakers during the protests.

 In 2004 members and leadership of the Jordanian Muslim Brotherhood were involved in leading sermons and teaching in mosques while having no authorization to do so by the Ministry of Awqaf and Islamic Affairs.
 Several members of the Muslim Brotherhood were arrested, while others were summoned to talk to security officials.
-Keilani was injured after a row with security men and had to go to hospital.
+Keilani together with fellow member of parliament Ahmad al-Koufahi was involved in a row with security personnel and was later admitted to hospiptal.

 Jordan had implemented the Convention on the Elimination of All Forms of Discrimination against Women in 2007.
 Keilani criticized the government for doing so, saying that the treaty was "a dangerous agreement that effects the rights of citizens as well as the nation's identity and values".
 He accused the treaty as an effort to distance people from religion and as an effort to destroy the Muslim family.

 In 2008, Keilani disagreed with top Saudi Islamic cleric, Saleh al-Lihedan, who issued a fatwa making it permissible to kill owners and employees of television stations which showed immoral content.
 Although Keilani agreed with al-Lihedan that some of the content was immoral to Islamic standards, he feared that the fatwa would bring unrest to countries.
 He said that governments were responsible for dealing with the television channels.

 In 2010 Keilani ordered a ban on the increasing tourism to Jerusalem, a holy city for Muslims.
 He said that the religious tourism normalized relations between Arab states and Israel.